Vlaams Belang: Social issues

-Like its Vlaams Blok predecessor, the Vlaams Belang was initially opposed to same-sex marriage and instead advocated civil partnerships for same-sex couples.
-After assuming leadership, Tom Van Grieken stated that the party had dropped its opposition to gay marriage.
+Like its predecessor, the Vlaams Belang was initially opposed to same-sex marriage and instead advocated civil partnerships for same-sex couples.
+After assuming leadership, Tom Van Grieken stated that the party had dropped its campaign against gay marriage.
 In 2014, the party moderated its stance and changed its policy to support same-sex marriage.
 This more moderate stance has not been widely accepted by all party members.
 On abortion the party is socially conservative.
+According to Vlaams Belang abortion should only be possible when the woman's life is in danger, when the unborn child is not viable and in the case of rape.

 Law and order

 In order to secure Flemish cities, the party wants to implement a policy of zero tolerance.
 It supports the abolition of the Belgian parole law, which allows convicts to be released after only one third of their prison sentence has been served.
 The party also opposes drug liberalization.
 Citing "a massive overrepresentation of immigrants in crime statistics," the party also wants to deport criminal and illegal foreigners, as well as seeking to "combat Islamic terror threat."